frontendpatterns/frontendpatterns.dev/src/content/patterns/controlled-vs-uncontrolled-components.md

 ## Solution

-Apply the Controlled vs. Uncontrolled Components pattern by choosing between parent-managed state or component-internal state for form inputs, and reinforce it with concise examples or tests.
+Choose between parent-managed state or component-internal state for form inputs.
 For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.